CostaLab/CimpleG/README.md

 )
 ```

-#### let’s also create some fake true values just so that we can compare all the results
+#### let’s also create some simulated true values just so that we can compare all the results

 #### remember this is just an example, the results themselves are meaningless\!